Lara Stapleton

 Release Date: October 19, 2021

-Distributors: Eastwind Books of Berkeley, Paloma Press, Bookshop, Amazon, Barnes & Noble, Books Inc. & select book stores
+Purchase copies: Eastwind Books of Berkeley, Bookshop, Amazon, Barnes & Noble, Books Inc. & select book stores

 Price: $18